-This can be done by sales representatives sent by companies to promote their products to a prospective customer, also known as a missionary salesperson, or done on-site, such as in a make-up store or an Apple store.
+This can be done by sales consultants sent by companies to promote their products to a prospective customer at the customer’s location, also known as a missionary salesperson, or done on-site on the sales rep’s own turf, such as in a retail store or demo center.

 The most common type of personal selling is the one done on-site—you see it with car dealerships, realtor agents, home improvement solutions, and much more.
 When the purchase is substantial, the client often needs to go on-site to decide, allowing the salesperson to promote the product or service directly to the prospect.

 Today's prospective buyers are intelligent, well-informed people who try to make smart decisions with their investments.
-They’re also spoilt for choice—the market is extremely competitive, so it's not as hard to find an alternative as it once was.
+But, unfortunately, they’re also overwhelmed with choices—the market is extremely competitive, so it's not as hard to find an alternative as it once was.

 This is where you can see the importance of personal selling—making long-lasting connections and being there for the customer.
 Person-to-person communication during a sales pitch allows the agent to answer any concerns and form a meaningful relationship.

-No matter how much money you put into marketing and PR, nothing can sell your product better than a qualified sales expert.
+No matter how much money you put into marketing and public relations, nothing can sell your product better than a sales expert.

-Tip: If you feel like your sales team might not be up to the task, consider hiring a sales consultant to help you out!
+Tip: If your sales team might not be up to the task, consider hiring a sales consultant to help you!

-No sales tactic is perfect, and personal selling is not an exception to this rule.
-To give you a better overall point of view, let's take a look at the various pros and cons of this sales process.
+No sales tactic is perfect, and personal selling is no exception to this rule.
+So here we’ll take a look at the pros and cons of this personal selling sales process.

-Because those face-to-face meetings are individual, they can be adjusted according to the potential buyer, including their interests and motivations.
+Because those face-to-face meetings are individual, they can be adjusted according to the potential buyer's interests and motivations.